 With Captivate's Web Player Listener Coverage, you can view that information and optimize your podcast accordingly.

 Here, you can see exactly where your episode is most effective, and where you might need to look at making some changes, to hold attention.

-In the example above, you can see attention dropped a little around the 1:30 minute mark, but then spiked again between 2:00 and 2:40 minutes.
-Listeners then start dropping around 3:20, but hold steady until after the 5:00 minute mark.
+In the example above, you can see attention dropped a little around the 4.00 minute mark, but then spiked again around 40 minutes.

 If you're analyzing that episode, it might show you that you need to introduce your key topic earlier in the episode to grab attention, and then offer smaller tidbits around that topic to hold audience attention.